Resource-Aware Quantum Programming with General Recursion and Quantum Control: The Programming Language

-As we will see shortly, canonical forms will ensure that no term with a null amplitude is ever reduced, i.e., reductions are meaningful.
-Furthermore, any pure value for either qubits or constructor terms will contain no superposition, giving the intuition of a \emph{canonical basis}; this will be used to define the inner product in \autoref{subsec:types}.
-Note that the naming \emph{pure terms} comes from~\cite{DCM22} and is not related to \emph{pure states} in quantum computing as pure terms could semantically yield a mixed quantum state.
+The canonical form always exists and is unique for well-typed terms (Lemma~\ref{lem:canonical-typed}).
+Note that the naming \emph{pure terms} comes from~\cite{DCM22} and is not related to \emph{pure states} in quantum computing, as pure terms could semantically yield a mixed quantum state.

-The notion of \emph{evaluation contexts} will be used to define the operational semantics and is described by the following grammar:
+We also define \emph{evaluation contexts} by the following grammar:

 Again, let $\evalcontext[t]$ be the term obtained by filling the hole $\diamond$ with $t$ in $\evalcontext$.